AngeloJacobo/DDR3-Notes/README.md

 - Self-refresh = No need for external clock

 ## Latency:
+Latency or delay is due to the fact that DRAM uses capacitor which induces delay.
  - Ready-to-access Latency = Activate->Read/Write.
 Time required to move charge from DRAM cell to sense amp before data can be read.
 At this time, the sense amp might not have yet restored the DRAM cell to its original value as long as the sense amp is already charged.

  - Activation Latency/tRAS= Activate->Precharge.
 Time required to ensure the sense amp have already restored the DRAM cell to its original value before closing the row via Precharge.
 Activate is now complete.